 Claiming Compensation For A Care Home Fatal Accident

 By Russell Bowes.
 Last Updated 22nd February 2021.
 Welcome to our guide to care home negligence death compensation claims.
 Choosing to place a family member who is no longer able to care for themselves, and whom we are not able to care for, in a care home can be a very difficult decision to make.
 However, in order to make the right care choice and ensure that our loved ones can get the care they need, we often choose to place our loved one or family member in a nursing or care home.

 In the UK the majority of care homes are operated by staff who are caring and who are dedicated to their jobs, providing a caring environment.
 The elderly or infirm people placed in the care home show be treated with respect and should be well looked after.
-However, when things go wrong, you may need to make a care home compensation claim for a wrongful death.
+However, when things go wrong, you may need to make a care home compensation claim for wrongful death.
 In some cases, the care home negligence or lack of administration of proper care can be serious enough to cause a serious injury, illness, or death.
-In these circumstances the staff will have failed to meet the expected and legally required duty of care.
+In these circumstances, the staff will have failed to meet the expected and legally required duty of care.

 If a loved one, family member, or friend has died because of the negligent care they received whilst in a care home, you may have valid grounds to make a care home fatal accident compensation claim.
 Whilst we understand that there is no sum of money which can ever adequately compensate you for the wrongful death of a loved one, making a compensation claim for a death in a care home can help you be able to pay for funeral costs and other expenses which can occur when a loved one dies.